-9.2 PSEUDO-RANDOMIZER DESCRIPTION
+10.2 PSEUDO-RANDOMIZER DESCRIPTION

-- 9.2.1 The method for ensuring sufficient transitions is to exclusive-OR each bit of the Codeblock, Codeword, or Transfer Frame with a standard pseudo-random sequence. - 9.2.2 If the pseudo-randomizer is used, on the sending end it shall be applied to the Codeblock, Codeword, or Transfer Frame after Reed-Solomon, Turbo, or LDPC encoding (if any of these are used), but before convolutional encoding (if used).
-On the receiving end, it shall be applied to de-randomize the data after convolutional decoding (if used) and codeblock or codeword synchronization but before Reed-Solomon, Turbo, or LDPC decoding (if any of these are used). - NOTE The configuration at the sending end is shown in figure 9-1.
+- NOTE This subsection (including figure 10-1) does not apply to the case of LDPC encoding of a stream of SMTFs, where randomization is applied according to 8.3 and figure 8-3. - 10.2.1 The method for ensuring sufficient transitions is to exclusive-OR each bit of the codeblock, codeword, or Transfer Frame with a standard pseudo-random sequence. - 10.2.2 If the pseudo-randomizer is used, on the sending end it shall be applied to the codeblock, codeword, or Transfer Frame after Reed-Solomon, Turbo, or LDPC encoding (if any of these are used), but before convolutional encoding (if used).
+On the receiving end, it shall be applied to derandomize the data after convolutional decoding (if used) and codeblock or codeword synchronization but before Reed-Solomon, Turbo, or LDPC decoding (if any of these are used). - NOTE The configuration at the sending end is shown in figure 10-1.

-Figure 9-1: Pseudo-Randomizer Configuration
+Figure 10-1: Pseudo-Randomizer Configuration

-9.3 SYNCHRONIZATION AND APPLICATION OF PSEUDO-RANDOMIZER
+10.3 SYNCHRONIZATION AND APPLICATION OF PSEUDO-RANDOMIZER

-- 9.3.1 The Attached Sync Marker (ASM) shall be used for synchronizing the pseudorandomizer. - NOTE The Attached Sync Marker (ASM) is already optimally configured for synchronization purposes. - 9.3.2 The pseudo-random sequence shall be applied starting with the first bit of the Codeblock, Codeword, or Transfer Frame.
-On the sending end, the Codeblock, Codeword, or Transfer Frame shall be randomized by exclusive-ORing the first bit of the Codeblock, Codeword, or Transfer Frame with the first bit of the pseudo-random sequence, followed by the second bit of the Codeblock, Codeword, or Transfer Frame with the second bit of the pseudo-random sequence, and so on. - 9.3.3 On the receiving end, the original Codeblock, Codeword, or Transfer Frame shall be reconstructed (i.e., derandomized) using the same pseudo-random sequence. - 9.3.4 After locating the ASM in the received data stream, the data immediately following the ASM shall be derandomized.
+- 10.3.1 The Attached Sync Marker (ASM) shall be used for synchronizing the pseudorandomizer. - NOTE The Attached Sync Marker (ASM) is already optimally configured for synchronization purposes. - 10.3.2 The pseudo-random sequence shall be applied starting with the first bit of the codeblock, codeword, or Transfer Frame.
+On the sending end, the codeblock, codeword, or Transfer Frame shall be randomized by exclusive-ORing the first bit of the codeblock, codeword, or Transfer Frame with the first bit of the pseudo-random sequence, followed by the second bit of the codeblock, codeword, or Transfer Frame with the second bit of the pseudo-random sequence, and so on. - 10.3.3 On the receiving end, the original codeblock, codeword, or Transfer Frame shall be reconstructed (i.e., derandomized) using the same pseudo-random sequence. - 10.3.4 After locating the ASM in the received data stream, the data immediately following the ASM shall be derandomized.